 This specialization is centered on both chronological and topical areas.
 Chronological areas include: Colonial & Revolutionary, Early National Period, Civil War & Reconstruction, 19th Century, and 20th Century.
-Topical areas include: Local, Texas, Spanish and French Borderlands, Old South, New South, American West, African American, American Indians, Mexican American, Women & Gender, Environmental, and Military.
+Topical areas include: Local, Texas, Spanish and French Borderlands, Slave South, Modern South, American West, African American, Native American, Mexican American, Women & Gender, Political, and Military.

 This specialization is centered on both chronological and topical areas.
 Chronological areas include: Ancient, Medieval, Renaissance, Reformation, and Revolutionary Eras; 17th- & 18th-century, 19th-century, and 20th-century history.
 Topical areas include: Classical Greece, Classical Rome, 17th & 18th century Britain, Modern Britain, Modern France, Modern Germany, Russian/Soviet Union, Military, and Women & Gender.

 Students focusing on military history may want to apply to become Student Fellows of the Military History Center, an international leader in the field.
 Military students study, analyze, and discuss the history and future of warfare in every era and culture inthe following areas: Ancient World, French Revolution & Napoleon, Modern Germany, American Revolution, American Civil War, World War I, Korea & Vietnam, World War II, Cold War, Military Theory & Strategic Thought, Revolution & Insurgency, and American Military Culture.

 Body, Place, and Identity